 Interest-bearing borrowings are initially recorded at fair value, net of transaction costs.
-Interest-bearing borrowings are subsequently carried at amortised cost, with the difference between the proceeds, net of transaction costs, and the amount due on redemption being recognised as a charge to the profit and loss account over the period of the relevant borrowing.

-Interest expense is recognised on the basis of the effective interest method and is included in interest payable and similar charges.

-Borrowings are classified as current liabilities unless the group has an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
+Interest-bearing borrowings are subsequently carried at amortised cost, with the difference between the proceeds, net of transaction costs, and the amount due on redemption being recognised as a charge to the Profit and Loss Account over the period of the relevant borrowing.
+Interest expense is recognised on the basis of the effective interest method and is included in interest payable and similar charges, unless in relation to a fixed asset not yet in use, where interest incurred in financing that asset is capitalised.
+Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.